tony-defa/swarm-cluster/system/README.md

 ### Create docker secrets
 No docker secrets are required.

+> Depending on your custom traefik commands and configuration some secrets might me necessary.

 ### Create network
 Create a overlay network for the metrics collection and one for the proxy (traefik).